MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-bot.md

 # Creating a virtual agent

 You can use the Virtual Agent Designer to create a powerful custom virtual agent.
-The Virtual Agent Designer makes it easy to create virtual agents that address common customer support issues.
+The Virtual Agent Designer makes it easy to create virtual agents that address common support issues.
 You can design a conversation path that leads each customer to a resolution.

 To help get you started and tailor the virtual agent to your specific needs, the Virtual Agent Designer lets you create a virtual agent using built-in industry-specific templates.
 For example, the Virtual Agent Designer includes a template to help you create a virtual agent for a retail business.